 Both group and individual therapy is provided to the patients in PREP.
-Weekly groups include exposure therapy (e.g., grocery shopping), psychotherapy, gentle movement, art and music therapy.
+Weekly groups include exposure therapy (e.g., grocery shopping), psychotherapy, healthy movement and exercise.
 Individual therapy involves fortnightly sessions with a psychiatrist and psychologist.

 Building blocks are the symbol for PREP, representing the process of recovery as a creative work in progress assembled piece by piece, taking shape over time.